Welcome to Beach of Dreams

 Get involved, share a location, and share your dream!

 Everyone is invited to choose a mile to walk, submit an image of the landscape, a drawing and a few words about your connection to it and your dream for its future.
 All words and photos sent in will contribute to a new digital story map of the coastal path, reflecting and recording the narrative of the walk as it unfolds.

-Images submitted by 9th April 2021 will be used as inspiration for the design of 500 silk pennants illustrating the beautiful coastal landscape and its challenges.
-These pennants will be hand painted using natural dyes by the Kinetika Design Studio and form spectacular installations during the event.
+Images submitted earlier in the year were used as inspiration for the design of 500 silk pennants illustrating the beautiful coastal landscape and its challenges.
+These pennants were hand painted using natural dyes by the Kinetika Design Studio and form spectacular installations during the event.

-An installation of all 500 pennants will mark the beginning of the walk on 27 June, at sunrise on the beach at Lowestoft, during the First Light Summer Solstice.
-The route follows the coast, taking in stunning scenery, wild landscapes and seaside towns.
-Further installations and events take place along the way including Harwich Festival on 10 July and the finale at Tilbury Fort on 1 Aug.
+An installation of all 500 pennants marked beginning of the walk on 27 June on the beach at Lowestoft, during First Light Longest Days festival.
+Further installations and events take place along the way including Harwich Festival on 9 July and the finale at Tilbury Fort on 1 Aug.